Housing Information for Landlords

 More information on the regulation can be found on GOV.UK.

-Landlords wishing to check on their properties energy efficiency rating should visit here.
+Landlords wishing to check on their properties energy efficiency rating should visit the EPC register website.

 The legislation states that there should be no upfront costs for the landlords.
 In Kent, the Warm Homes Scheme provides heavily subsidised loft and cavity wall insulation for domestic properties that is funded by Energy Company Obligation (ECO) funds.
 You may also find some energy companies will fully or partly fund energy efficiency works.